 In this case, the scale of the data makes it impractical to perform any kind of exhaustive documentation of the exposed information.
 To achieve the research team’s goal of showing how cyber risk results from misconfigurations and digital supply chains, this report will approach the dataset from two cross cutting angles: the types of digital artifacts and the types of data stored in them.

 One classification method is to sort the files by file type, with the file extension providing a straightforward method for identifying file type.
-This method doesn’t tell us much about the significance of the data– it’s quite possible to have database dumps with no sensitive data and jpgs with protected PII– but reviewing some of these files types help serve the research team’s goal of highlighting the risk related to different artifacts types.
+This method doesn’t tell us much about the significance of the data– it’s quite possible to have database dumps with no sensitive data and jpgs with protected personally identifiable information (PII)– but reviewing some of these files types help serve the research team’s goal of highlighting the risk related to different artifacts types.
 Awareness of the types of risk attached to different artifact types can help inform processes and procedures for handling those files to reduce cyber risk associated with their storage.

 Personal Storage Table (.pst) Archives

 Storing backups of email mailboxes is a common practice required by data detention policies.
 The contents of those backups rarely includes concentrated sensitive data, like in a user database, but over the course of thousands of emails people invariably reveal information intended to be private.
 Plaintext passwords, images of identification cards, tax documents, and internal strategic deliberations– like in the Facebook emails released to the public by the DCMS committee– are all commonly found in .pst files.
 In the case of the OK Securities Commission exposure, email backups from 1999 to 2016 were present, with the largest and most recent reaching 16GB in size.